gemforce-team/wGemCombiner/README.md

 You give a gem recipe (or use one of the preset ones), put base gems on the correct starting slots and the program sends mouse/keyboard events to the system to perform it in game automatically.
 There is an extensive help inside the program.

+### Administrator rights issue:

+The program works by sending keystrokes to the Gemcraft window.
+In some systems this need **administrator rights**.
+If the program is not working try to run it as Administrator and check if that was the problem.

 ### Report bugs: